Gustav Adolf Closs

-Gustav Adolf Carl Closs also as Closs, A., Closs, A.G., Closz (or Closz), Adolf Gustav (6 May 1864, Stuttgart – 3 September 1938, Berlin) was a German painter, illustrator, heraldist and entomologist.
+Gustav Adolf Carl Closs also as Closs, A., Closs, A.G., Closz (or Closz), Adolf Gustav (6 May 1864 – 3 September 1938) was a German painter, illustrator, heraldist and entomologist.

 Biography

-His father was the woodcut artist, Adolf Closs (1840–1894).
-His father's twin brother was the landscape painter, Gustav Paul Closs.
-He began his education in the public schools of Stuttgart; graduating in 1882.
+He was born in Stuttgart.
+His father was the woodcut artist, Adolf Closs (1840–1894); his father's twin brother was the landscape painter, Gustav Paul Closs.
+He began his education in the public schools of Stuttgart, graduating in 1882.
 He then enrolled at the University of Tübingen, where he studied law.
 He also briefly attended the University of Freiburg.
 In 1886, he quit without having completed his course of study.

 Having decided on a change of careers, he was admitted to the Academy of Fine Arts, Karlsruhe, where he studied with Ernst Schurth (1848–1910).
 After one year, he transferred to the Academy of Fine Arts, Munich, and became a student of Wilhelm von Diez.
 Being rather conservative, he apparently declined to join the Munich Secession.
 While there, he began providing illustrations for local periodicals.
 Among his first were a set of drawings for Der Feuerreiter by Eduard Mörike; published in Die Gartenlaube.

 After leaving the academy in 1891, he returned to Stuttgart, but continued providing illustrations for the popular satirical journal Fliegende Blätter for twenty years.
 In 1898, he received a prize for his trading card designs from the Stollwerck chocolate company.
 In 1907, he married Martha Pauline Karoline Pfaff, the daughter of a musical instrument maker, thirteen years his junior.
 The marriage produced no children.